laoban-dev/laoban/README.md

 # TODO

-## Validation on laoban.json

-## Validation on project.details.json
+## Validation on laoban.json / project.details.json

-## Autocalculate generation from links
-Because we have links between projects we can calculate this and display them

-## Allow some commands to obey generations
-by means of waiting until all earlier generation commands have finished.
-Usually this isn't needed, so the commands should be flagged.

-When doing this we can handle throttling too... done easily by capping number of threads in a generation, and artifically adding more
+Now we have some... but it bombs out at the first error.
+Would like nicer message

 ## Improve the 'shelling out'.
 Currently we shell out and wait for it to finish.
 It would be better to use spawn and be able to process the logs as the commands execute.
 This will reduce memory load and give a better experience

+# Nicer directory names so that we can see 'offset from the root'
+This is just a 'nicer looking output'.

+# Nicer progress reporting

 ### what should the 'gui' look like?
 Mostly we want to know that each is going ok.
 It would be cool if we could have an interactive gui,